pyvista/pyvista/doc/user-guide/data_model.rst

    >>> mesh.plot(show_bounds=True, cpos='xy', point_size=20)

-We'll get into PyVista's data classes and attributes later, but for now we've shown how create a simple geometry containing just points.
+We'll get into PyVista's data classes and attributes later, but for now we've shown how to create a simple geometry containing just points.
 To create a surface, we must specify the connectivity of the geometry, and to do that we need to specify the cells (or faces) of this surface.

-Geometry and Mesh Connectivity/Topology within PyVista
+Geometry and Mesh Connectivity/Topology Within PyVista
 ------------------------------------------------------
 With our previous example, we defined our "mesh" as three disconnected points.
 While this is useful for representing "point clouds", if we